Tuesday, April 25, 2017

 I've always had a passion for 3D shooters (especially the first-person variety) and, even though this is third-person, it's one I have enjoyed since the 90s.
 Narco Police actually uses a pseudo-3D engine that pushes our 8MHz CPU by using clipped graphics that increase as you walk, giving the illusion of movement.
 I remember drooling over my ST's keyboard the first time I got to see this in action!

-The audio is fantastic and starts with a stomping title tune during the display of an 80s retro-styled title screen.
-All in-game sound effects are made from samples, which are impressive.
-However, it's odd walking without the sound of my team's footsteps?
+The audio is fantastic with a stomping theme tune for an 80s retro-styled title screen.
+All in-game sound effects are made from impressive samples, however, it's odd walking without hearing the sound of my footsteps?
 Maybe I'm being picky and perhaps our hero is just too stealthy for his own good!!

 This game looks and sounds brilliant so, erm, here are a couple more screenshots...